lastshodan/WalletProxy/README.md

 # WalletProxy
 Wallet and Minimal Proxy contracts.WalletProxy contract impliments the Minimal Proxy pattern(EIP1167).
 The WalletLogic contract is located at contracts/WalletLogic.sol while the WalletProxy contract is located at contracts/WalletProxy.sol.
-DegenToken.sol and ApeToken.sol are ERC20 token contracts that can be transfered to and from the WalletLogic contract.
+DegenToken.sol and ApeToken.sol are ERC20 token contracts.They can be transfered to and from the WalletLogic contract.

 Setup
 ----